aaryamvn/aaryamvn/README.md

 I'm also very passionate about software engineering and tech entrepreneurship.
 I've had a deep love for startups ever since I was 8 years old.

 Momentarily, I'm working on <a href="https://buildergroop.com">Buildergroop</a>.
 It's a community enabling young innovators to learn, discuss, ideate, and build together.
-We're collectively establishing the future of technical innovation and we'd love for you to check us out.
+We're collectively establishing the future of technological innovation and we'd love for you to check us out.

 I love meeting people, Feel free to shoot me a message on any one of the following: